-A business that aligns its internal branding with its purpose will find that the effort pays dividends.
+A business that aligns its internal branding with its purpose will thrive.
 Employees are more productive.
 Customer loyalty tends to be stronger.
 These strong brands also encounter less selling pressure than weaker competitors.

 External branding refers to the tangible elements the target audience experiences.
-The visual identity, website, and social media profiles, and marketing materials (even business cards) are examples.
+The visual identity, website, social media profiles, and marketing materials are examples.

-It's critical for an organization's branding to line up with the target audience's preferences.
+It's critical for a company's branding to align with the target audience's preferences.

-For example, a company that sells luxury products should have a visual identity and persona that aligns with the audience’s expectations of a luxury brand.
-A brand audit would help a company determine the necessary characteristics of a luxury brand through a review of the industry category and relevant competitors.
+For instance, consumers expect a luxury brand to have certain qualities, such as exclusivity.
+So, a company that sells luxury products should have a visual identity and persona that exudes that characteristic.
+A brand audit can help a company identify these qualities through a review of the industry category and relevant competitors.

-The key is not to duplicate other brands in the sector, but to incorporate certain elements in the company's branding that will enhance its appeal.
+The key is not to duplicate other brands in the sector.
+It's to incorporate certain elements in the company's branding to enhance its appeal.

 The Customer Experience

-The customer service experience generally refers to what happens during and after the sale.
-Some examples are marketing emails, problem resolution, and advocacy programs.
+The customer service experience refers to what happens during and after the sale.
+Marketing, sales, problem resolution, and advocacy programs are all part of this experience.
 A poor customer service experience creates higher customer turnover.
-Internal discussions with marketing, sales, and service teams can help companies identify disconnects and correct them.

 Why You Should Conduct a Brand Audit

-Here are some examples of specific areas analyzed during an audit:
+Here are specific areas analyzed during an audit:

 If your business is like most, you have thousands of competitors.
 So, your company must be innovative to sustain a competitive advantage.
 But you can’t know how to compete until you know what you're up against.

-A brand audit allows a company to assess its “place” in the market.
-This placement, called positioning, is determined by several factors, but the most common are:
+A brand audit allows a company to assess its “place” in the market, called positioning.
+Several factors determine positioning, but the most common are: